kyma-project/istio/docs/user/00-20-istio-proxy-as-native-sidecar.md

   template:
     metadata:
       annotations:
-        sidecar.istio.io/nativeSidecar: "true"
+        sidecar.istio.io/nativeSidecar: "false"
 ...
 ```

-Setting the sidecar type explicitly is especially recommended when a given workload works well only with one sidecar type and causes issues otherwise.
-This approach guarantees that the sidecar type doesn't change after the Istio module upgrade.
-A good example are Job Pods, which can't finish if the main container finishes because the `istio-proxy` sidecar container is still running.
-In this case, setting the `sidecar.istio.io/nativeSidecar` annotation in the Pod template solves the problem.
+Setting the sidecar type explicitly is only recommended when a specific workload requires regular sidecar containers to function properly and experiences issues otherwise.
+This might be necessary if you have implemented workarounds to address problems caused by regular sidecars and now need additional time to adapt to native sidecars becoming the new default.

 ## Support in the Istio Module

 The Istio module fully supports both types of sidecar containers.
 In particular, in case of Istio version update it detects which workloads should be restarted and this mechanism works with both sidecar types.

-## Example of Istio Proxy as Native Sidecar
+## Example: Differences Between Regular and Native Sidecars

 1. Create a `test` namespace with Istio injection enabled: